googlefonts/zen-dots/README.md

+Zen Dots is one of the three Latin fonts designed by Yoshimichi Ohira as part of the vast collection of Zen Fonts Foundry.

+Dots was designed with a futuristic vision.
+This font is used to clarify different areas in science fiction films.
+The font information can be used as markers to identify specific locations and area details.

 ## Building the Fonts

 The font is built using fontmake and gftools post processing script.
 Tools are all python based, so it must be previously installed.